Online Microfilm Edition

 The first goal of the Margaret Sanger Papers Project was to gather together her voluminous personal papers and make them readily available to the public.
 Preserving them on microfilm guaranteed their survival and enabled researchers who were not located at the repositories that held the collections to search through the entire corpus of Sanger's Papers.

-We have been continuing to gather Sanger documents. proquest will be adding these documents, collected since 1998, to it History Vault edition later this year.
+We have been continuing to gather Sanger documents.
+Proquest will be adding these documents, collected since 1998, to its History Vault edition later this year.